tegonal/minimalist/README.md

 Filtering an `ArbArgsGenerator` can be done via `filter`/`filterNot`.
-Filtering an `OrderedArgsGenerator` via `filterMaterialised`/`filterNotMaterialised` (see [transform](#transform) for an explanation about `Materialised`).
-Note that `filterMaterialised`/`filterNotMaterialised` is not available for `SemiOrderedArgsGenerator`s as this would fix the arbitrary part of it.
+Filtering an `OrderedArgsGenerator` via `filterMaterialised`/`filterNotMaterialised` (see [transform](#transform) for an explanation about `Materialised` and why it does not exist for `SemiOrderedArgsGenerator`).

 <code-filter>